carmenbianca/report-liferay/plan.md

 Section \ref{the-problem} gave the bare minimal problem description.
 Anything more would have muddied the essence of the problem.
-However, more context is needed to understand some things in chapter \ref{ch:project-definition}.
+However, more context is needed to understand some things in later chapters.

 Notice to the reader: Feel free to skip this section or briefly skim over it.
-It exists solely as reference material for chapter \ref{ch:project-definition}.
-TODO: Reword this.
+Later chapters will refer back to these sections when the context is needed.

 ### Liferay Portal Community Edition